wenshan1/UA-AnsiC/README.md

 This builds both debug and release binaries.
 Dependencies and incremental builds are supported.
 To force a full build use: ./build_linux.sh clean all

+This is an example how to build with non-standard compiler options:
+./build_linux.sh CROSS_COMPILE=arm-linux-gnueabi- MACHINE_TYPE=arm MACHINE_OPT="-g -fsanitize=address -fno-omit-frame-pointer"

 ## Examples